 Canucks vs. Canadiens Predictions for Tuesday

-Our computer model for this encounter predicts a final tally of Canucks 4, Canadiens 2.
+Our computer projection model for this matchup calls for a final result of Canucks 4, Canadiens 2.

 - Total Pick: Over 5.5 (computer predicts 6 goals on average)